 Henry Garret Kosters was born on September 24, 1932 on a farm southeast of Java, South Dakota.
-After graduating from High School in Harvey, Illinios and receiving a draft notice for the Army, he decided to join the Navy and became a diesel engine mechanic.
-During the Korean War he was assigned to the USS Gladiator, a mine sweeper, that swept for mines along both coasts of the Korean peninsula.
-For his service aboard the USS Gladiator he received two Battle Stars.
-Upon returning from Korea and ending his Navy service, he returned home and became a mathematics and science teacher and eventually a senior level administrator for two local school districts.
+He graduated from high school in Harvey, Illinois and soon received a draft notice for the United States Army.
+He decided to join the United States Navy and became a diesel engine mechanic.
+During the Korean War, he was assigned to the USS Gladiator, a mine sweeper, that swept for mines along both coasts of the Korean peninsula.
+For his service aboard the USS Gladiator, he received two Battle Stars.
+Upon returning from Korea, he ended his service to the Navy.
+He became a mathematics and science teacher and eventually a senior level administrator for two local school districts.

 Henry Kosters explains his decision to enlist with the Navy after being drafted into the Army.
 He describes his discussion with a Navy recruiter who explained that he could forego a four year commitment with the Army and enlist with the Navy for two years instead.
 He goes on to describe being assigned to the USS Gladiator (Mine Sweeper) and being transported to Korea.

 Henry Kosters explains that the process of sweeping for mines and removing one from a river were the most memorable, scariest times he experienced during the war.
 He describes the process of sweeping for three different types of mines: contact, magnetic and a type of mine that sensed the vibration of passing ships.
 He goes on to describe the process of finding the mines and bringing them to the surface of the water.